pulsejet/banner-warn/README.md

 ## Types of warnings
 * Email originating from outside your organization
-* Maked as spam in X-Spam-Status
+* Marked as spam in X-Spam-Status
 * Failing Received-SPF

 ## Screenshots